expo/expo/docs/pages/tutorial/initialize-app.md

 ## Step 2: Run the app on mobile

-When you have initialized the app, navigate inside the project directory in your terminal window.
+After initializing the app, navigate inside the project directory in your terminal.

-After navigating inside the project directory, run the following command to trigger the [development server](/guides/how-expo-works/#expo-development-server) and see the bare-bones app in action:
+In the project directory, run the following command to start a [development server](/guides/how-expo-works/#expo-development-server):

 <Terminal cmd={['$ npx expo start']} />

-After starting the development server, you can open the project in the Expo Go app on your device.
-Learn more on [how to open the app when developing with Expo on a physical device](/get-started/create-a-new-app/#opening-the-app-on-your-phonetablet).
+Once your development server is running, the best way to develop is on your physical device with Expo Go.
+[Learn more](/get-started/create-a-new-app/#opening-the-app-on-your-phonetablet) on how to get the project running on your physical device.

-Here is how the app in the current state, running on an iOS simulator and a physical Android device:
+Once it is running, your project should look like this:

 <ImageSpotlight alt="App running on an iOS simulator and a physical Android device." src="/static/images/tutorial/app-running-on-mobile-platforms.jpg" style={{maxWidth: 480}} />

-The text displayed on the app's screen above can be found in the **App.js** file of the initialized project.
-It is the entry point of the app, and is executed when the app starts.
+The text displayed on the app's screen above can be found in the **App.js** file in the root of the project's directory.
+It is the entry point of the project and is executed when the development server starts.

 ## Step 3: Install dependencies for the web

 When you create a new project with `create-expo-app`, it uses the default [blank template](https://github.com/expo/expo/tree/main/templates/expo-template-blank) that comes pre-configured with necessary dependencies to run your app on mobile platforms.
 To support the web, you need to add a few additional dependencies to the project.
-In a terminal window, run the following command to install the necessary dependencies to include web support:
+In a terminal, run the following command to install the necessary dependencies to include web support:

 <Terminal cmd={['$ npx expo install react-native-web@~0.18.7 react-dom@18.0.0 @expo/webpack-config@^0.17.0']} />